If you are a graduate of Pomona who wants to get involved with admissions, please visit our Alumni Admissions Volunteer page.

 Term: Summer (May 16 - Aug.
 26)

-Summer Fellows support the work of the Office during the summer.
+Summer Fellows serve as admissions interns by supporting the work of the Office during the summer, including leading tours for visitors.
 Four part-time positions are available for up to 30 hours per week.
 Applications for the Summer Fellows positions are due April 11.

 For more information about the Summer Fellows positions, contact Stanley Liu.